-- Up to 321cc twin-cylinder four-stroke motorcycles. - Up to 400cc single-cylinder four-stroke motorcycles. - Street legal pump gas only (87-92 octane).
+- Up to 321cc twin-cylinder four-stroke motorcycles. - Up to 400cc single-cylinder four-stroke motorcycles. - 2020+ Aprilia RS250SP allowed - Street legal pump gas only (87-93 octane).
 Pump gas is gasoline currently available from a normal service station pump in the State of Oregon or Washington, designed to run in street legal vehicles.
 No post-pump fuel additives allowed.